JoelleTindall/Website/README.md

 in order:

-- switch from supabase to postgre
+- learn how to format readme files correctly
+- implement secure authentication
 - project admin
 - cookie if you've already left a guestbook message that day
 - news section (updatable via admin page)